State of Florida vs. Blake Michael Cowart

 - limit themselves to consider whether the alleged facts are sufficient (not evaluate evidence).

-The Court also disagreed that Cowart's freedom of expression was violated because the Snapchat was sent directly to Z.M. instead of publicly.
+This Court also finds that Cowart's freedom of expression not was violated because the Snap was sent directly to Z.M. instead of publicly.

 Cowart asked for the charges to be dismissed.
 He argues he did not specifically threaten to kill or do bodily harm to Z.M. or Z.M.'s family.
 He also argues his right to free expression has been violated.
-The trial court allowed his charges to be dismissed.
+The trial court agreed and dismissed the charges.